Blog

 Now add the title of your task and a description, and set a repeating schedule if necessary.

-Task details in GCal
+Google Task details

 Step 3: Add your task to your task list of choice.